-The Milwaukee worm drive circular saw is a hand-held tool, which contains a 71⁄2-inch diameter blade, for cutting.
-The saw contains a fixed upper and a retractable lower blade guard to prevent access to the blade during use.
-The maximum cutting depth is 2 inches.
-The unit is operated with an on/off guarded trigger switch; and is supported with a handgrip mounted on top of the saw.
+The Porter-Cable circular saw is a handheld tool with a 71⁄2-inch diameter blade.
+The saw contains a fixed upper and a retractable lower blade guard to prevent access to the blade during operation.
+The maximum cutting depth is approximately 21⁄2-inches.
+The unit is operated with an on/off guarded trigger switch and is supported with a handgrip mounted near the front of the saw.
+The saw is equipped with a directional nozzle, which aims sawdust away from the operator and the line of cut.
+An optional vacuum system, attached to the directional nozzle, was used to remove and collect dust.
 An adjustable lever sets the depth of cut.
-The retractable blade guard permits blind or plunge cuts and protects the worker from blade access during shutdown and blade coast.
-Blade changes are accomplished using the spindle lock button to hold the blade firm, while removing the retaining bolt.
+The retractable blade guard permits blind or plunge cuts and protects from blade access during shutdown and blade coast.
+Blade changes are accomplished using a blade lock button to hold the blade firm while removing the retaining bolt.